It still happens that someone says: „Oh, but female genital mutilation, that is an African practice.“ But it doesn’t happen all the time anymore.

 The Stop FGM Middle East campaign also managed to connect activists from different countries in Asia with the aim of building a strong network against FGM reaching from the Arabian peninsula to Malaysia and Indonesia.

 One of the campaign’s focal points since the start has been religion.
 While FGM is not related to religion everywhere it exists, all evidence in Asia points to a strong connection between Islam and FGM.
+While in communities where FGM is practiced a mix of motivations ranging from myths, preserving a girl’s chastity to religion may be found, the one reason which often keeps them from stopping it often turns out to be religion.
 People who insist on mutilating their daughters do so because they belief it is an Islamic deed, sometimes even affirming that a women is not a Muslims if uncut.
 Often they point to their local Mullah who has taught them this.

 We realized early on that it is essential for any campaign against FGM to discuss religion and to find religious leaders who correct the assumption of FGM as an Islamic duty or recommended practice.